 The firm of Blake, Cassels & Graydon LLP, Solicitors of Toronto, has established an annual prize to be awarded to the student who obtains the highest standing in the subject of Business Associations.

-An annual prize to be awarded to the student who obtains highest standing overall in the subject of First Nations law and the Law/Rights of Indigenous People, has been established by the Blaney McMurtry LLP firm.
+An annual prize to be awarded to the student who obtains highest standing overall in the Indigenous Peoples and Canadian Law course, has been established by the Blaney McMurtry LLP firm.

 Carswell Prize in Administrative Law

 Carswell, a Thomson Reuters business, provides an annual prize for an outstanding student in administrative law.
 The recipient will receive the latest “three volume” edition of Judicial Review of Administrative Action in Canada, co-authored by Donald J.M.
 Brown, Q.C. and The Honourable Mr. Justice John M. Evans.
 The publication will be awarded each year to a student who has achieved a high academic standing in the Administrative Law course and who demonstrates, in the opinion of the course instructor, a keen interest in the field of administrative law.